qualia-insights/opentaxliberty/README.md

 - Open Tax Liberty is written in Python
 - Open Tax Liberty uses a json file for configuration

-The software is still a work in progress.
+The software is still a work in progress it is not ready for prime time.

 ## Tax Forms for 2024 Tax Year